 TGm editor: Please modify the following paragraph in this subclause as shown below:

 The FMS Counters field contains zero or more FMS Counter fields.
 The format of the FMS Counter field is shown in Figure 9-515 (FMS Counter field format).
 When one or more FMS streams are accepted at the AP, at least one FMS counter is present in the FMS Descriptor element.
 A maximum of eight FMS counters are permitted.
-The FMS counters are used by the non-AP STA to identify the DTIM beacon after which group addressed BUs assigned to a particular delivery interval are transmitted.
+The FMS counters are used by the non-AP STA to identify the DTIM Beacon frame after which group addressed BUs assigned to a particular delivery interval are transmitted.
 A single FMS counter is shared by all FMS streams that use the same delivery interval.

 9.4.2.199 TWT element